Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Introduction

 On the one hand, in terms of the experiments using stopped-pion neutrino sources, the COHERENT collaboration is taking data and preparing new detectors~\cite{CCM:2021leg}, while new CE$\nu$NS experiments are also being planned for the European Spallation Source~\cite{Baxter:2019mcx}.
 On the other hand, several current and future experiments are using nuclear reactors as a high-flux neutrino source with the aim of detecting CE$\nu$NS.
 The reactor experiments employ a variety of different detection technologies: high-purity germanium crystal detectors in the CONUS~\cite{CONUS:2020skt}, nuGEN~\cite{nGeN:2022uje}, NCC-1701~\cite{Colaresi:2021kus} and TEXONO~\cite{TEXONO:2018nir} experiments, liquid noble gas detectors in RED-100~\cite{Akimov:2022xvr}, scintillating crystals in NEON~\cite{NEON:2022hbk}, cryogenic bolometers and solid-state detectors in MINER~\cite{MINER:2016igy}, NUCLEUS~\cite{NUCLEUS:2019igx} and RICOCHET~\cite{Ricochet:2023yek}, and silicon CCDs (charge coupled devices) in CONNIE and Atucha-II~\cite{atucha2}.

-The Coherent Neutrino-Nucleus Interaction Experiment (CONNIE) seeks to detect the coherent scattering of reactor antineutrinos off silicon nuclei using thick fully-depleted high-resistivity silicon CCDs\@.
+The Coherent Neutrino-Nucleus Interaction Experiment (CONNIE) seeks to detect the coherent scattering of reactor antineutrinos off silicon nuclei using thick fully depleted high-resistivity silicon CCDs\@.
 The detector is operating in a ground-level laboratory adjacent to the reactor dome of the Angra 2 nuclear reactor near Rio de Janeiro, Brazil, at a position about 30~m from the core of the 3.95 GW thermal power reactor, where the estimated antineutrino flux is $7.8 \times 10^{12}\, \overline{\nu} /\rm{cm}^2/\rm{s}$~\cite{CONNIE2019}.
 The experiment had an initial engineering run in 2014 for commissioning and background characterisation~\cite{CONNIE2016}, before installing 14 scientific CCDs in 2016.
-The analysis of $2016-2018$ data resulted in an upper limit on the CE$\nu$NS rate of about 40 times the SM expectation for the lowest energy region starting from 75 eV~\cite{CONNIE2019}, which led to competitive limits on simplified NSI models with light scalar and vector mediators~\cite{CONNIE2020}.
-A hardware binning was applied at the readout stage in 2019 data, which enabled us to lower the detection threshold to 50 eV and obtain new CE$\nu$NS limits~\cite{CONNIE2022}.
+The analysis of 2016--2018 data resulted in an upper limit on the CE$\nu$NS rate of about 40 times the SM expectation for the lowest energy region starting from 75 eV~\cite{CONNIE2019}, which led to competitive limits on simplified NSI models with light scalar and vector mediators~\cite{CONNIE2020}.
+A readout improvement in 2019 data enabled us to lower the detection threshold to 50 eV and obtain new CE$\nu$NS limits~\cite{CONNIE2022}.

-In 2021, two Skipper-CCDs~\cite{Tiffenberg:2017aac} were installed in the CONNIE detector with the aim of further decreasing the detection threshold to record low levels.
-These novel, ultra-low-noise sensors allow to measure for the first time the reactor energy spectrum down to a threshold of 15~eV\@.
-The resulting improvement in sensitivity at low energies is employed to search for CE$\nu$NS, as well as rare processes beyond the SM.